BravoHoseok/IONIQ-HEV-EV/README.md

 # IONIQ HEV/EV(AE PE/ AEEV PE)

 ## 1. Project Overview
-- This project item is made of 2 parts: HVAC controller and 0D & 1D touch system
+- This project has 2 parts: HVAC controller and 0D & 1D touch system
 - I was in charge of the entire software development of the touch system and application

 ## 2. Development Environment